 Whether you’re already an athlete and looking to attend a yoga class or an absolute beginner, these two activities are great for your physical and mental well-being.
 If you want to learn more about yoga philosophy, read about our suggested yoga documentaries blog post here.

 Stretching Your Muscles

 It helps their muscles relax.
 If you can't get a massage after every training session, stretching is a good way to take care of your body.

 Do you remember how your school PE teacher would make you stretch before and after each session?
 This isn’t just to stop you aching the following day, it allows you to increase the benefits of exercising.

 The aches and pains you get from the following day are when the muscles shrink.
 They shrink because they’re still a bit tense, even after having exercised (think of it like tiny cramps).
 Stretching helps the muscles retain their elasticity and can improve their flexibility.

 Yoga not only helps you in terms of stretching, it also forces you to use your whole body.
-Even if you don’t have a yoga teacher with you, you can relieve tension and enjoy the restorative benefits of yoga any place, any time.
+Even if you are practising yoga at home and don't have a yoga teacher with you, you can relieve tension and enjoy the restorative benefits of yoga near me any place, any time.